-The school/college recognises that children who are receiving a social work service from CSSW and who are subject to child in need or child protection plans are likely to have experienced abuse, neglect and trauma and that this could have a negative effect on their behaviour and learning.
+For others, the underlying issues are more complex, this may mean that they are subject to child in need or child protection plans are likely to have experienced abuse, neglect, and trauma and that this could have a negative effect on their behaviour and learning.
+These children will have a named allocated social worker.

-CSSW social workers will inform schools whenever a child is receiving a service and the designated safeguarding lead will keep a record of all pupils who have an allocated social worker.
+The allocated social worker will inform the school whenever a child is receiving a service and the designated safeguarding lead will keep a record of all pupils who have an allocated social worker.

-The school/college and will work in partnership with social workers to implement the child's plan in order to support their education and safeguard and promote their welfare.
-A representative of the school who knows the pupil well will become part of the professional network and will share information about safeguarding risks and attend planning meetings.
+We and will work in partnership with social workers and their teams to implement the child's plan in order to support their education and safeguard and promote their welfare.
+A member staff who knows the pupil well will become part of the professional network and will share information about safeguarding risks and attend planning meetings.
 In their absence, a suitable colleague will deputise for the member of staff or a written report will be provided for meetings.